ericboehs/nest_thermostat/README.md

 If you use Alfred.app for OS X you may be interested in an extension.
 [Download it](http://erc.bz/HtOe).
 You'll need ruby 1.9+ and this gem installed.
 Then just enter your nest email/pass as the arguments in the alfred extension (after you import it).
-It also uses [Growl](http://growl.info/downloads) to display output so you'll need that installed as well.

 ![Screenshot of Alfred Extension](http://erc.bz/H9Hm/Image%202012.06.05%202:18:56%20PM.png) ![Screenshot of Alfred Extension Growl Output](http://erc.bz/H97m/Image%202012.06.05%202:34:49%20PM.png)